rusefi/rusefi_documentation/HOWTO-quick-start.md

    If you're running Linux, you might have [some issues with ModemManager](Linux-Connectivity).

-5. Under "Communications" -> "Communication Settings" [IMAGE] you should select the correct COM port for your rusEFI.
+5. Under "Communications" -> [Communication Settings]() you should select the correct COM port for your rusEFI.
 You will usually see only two COM ports.
 Chances are, the one with the higher number is the rusEFI COM-port.
 For most cases, the selected Baud rate does not matter.
 If you can't establish communication, try baud rate 38,400 | 57,600 or 115,200.
 If that doesn't work, you may need to try a different COM port.

 6. After selecting the COM-port (and baud rate), click on "Test Port".
 This should result in a "successful!" message.
 If you get a failed message, you need to adjust your settings.
 After a successful test of the port click "Accept".

 7. With this your TunerStudio screen should come to life!
 You should see sensor inputs and some output values like ignition timing and dwell.
-Of course the values displayed miught not make a lot of sense, since your ECU is lacking a car, but at least you can see that TunerStudio and your computer are communicating.
+Of course the values displayed might not make a lot of sense, since your ECU is lacking a car, but at least you can see that TunerStudio and your computer are communicating.

 ## Getting your car running